UNC-CEMALB/ENVIROSCAN/2. Data Imputation/README.md

+# Sociodemographic Imputation
+Using random forest (RF) to generate missing sociodemographic data from the 2010 American Community Survey (ACS)

-# Sociodemographic, Housing, & Wildfire Imputation
+# Housing Imputation
-Using random forest (RF) to generate missing sociodemographic and housing data from the 2010 American Community Survey (ACS) and wildfire data
+Using random forest (RF) to generate missing housing data from the 2010 American Community Survey (ACS)

+#  Wildfire Imputation
+Using random forest (RF) to generate missing wildfire potential data and put those data into quintiles